What You Need to Know About Expanding Your Ecommerce Business to Europe

 Picking the right product and design

-If you have a brand that is built around your home state, local sports team, or social movement that isn’t popular in Europe, you might have hard times making more sales.
+If you have a brand that’s built around your home state, local sports team, or social movement that isn’t popular in Europe, you might have a hard time making more sales.
 That said, you have to carefully evaluate which of your existing products can be potentially interesting for shoppers in Europe.
 It might be the case that you’ll have to create new products or change up existing ones to target customers on the other side of the globe.

 Listing products in different languages

-There are 24 official languages in Europe.
-That’s why to get the most out of this market, you should consider listing your products in more than just one language.
+There are 23 official languages in the European Union.
+To get the most out of this market, you should consider listing your products in more than just one language.

 Apart from English, other widely known languages in Europe are German, French, Italian, Spanish, and Russian.
 But, of course, this doesn’t mean that you should translate your product listings in all 6 languages.
 Be strategic about your choice.